Have A Go Olympic Challenge 2024

 Having made the switch, Iona began serious training at Breakers Swim Club in Perth.

-“At the beginning of my swimming career, I began to make improvements,” she says.
+“At the beginning of my swimming career, I began to make improvements,” she said.
 “The strength that I had originally built up for gymnastics came into good use, but I had to work on my technique as I had a very basic, unrefined stroke.

 “I also get the benefit of breathing whenever I want throughout backstroke, unless I’m doing endless kicks under water.”